We earn commissions from brands listed on this site, which influences how listings are presented.

 What Is Online Therapy and What Makes It a Viable Alternative to In-Person Therapy?

 Online therapy is a virtual version of traditional, in-person psychotherapy.
-Online counselors use the same interventions as in-person providers, including CBT, dialectical behavior therapy (DBT), trauma therapy, and talk therapy.
+Online counselors use the same interventions as in-person providers, including CBT, dialectical behavior therapy (DBT), online trauma therapy services , and talk therapy.

 According to a 2022 depression research and treatment meta-analysis by social worker Carly M. Charron and epidemiologist Kevin M. Gorey, e-therapy programs—especially involving video calls—can be just as effective as in-person treatment.